-A look at the shattered Zimbabwe that Mugabe left behind
+A look at the shattered Zimbabwe that Mugabe left as leader

 It didn’t take long, however, for serious problems to emerge.
 A power struggle with a fellow liberation leader a few years after independence led to a ghastly military operation against the Ndebele ethnic minority in the Matabeleland region, with thousands of people killed.
 Accountability never followed.

-It still took years for the international community to grasp that Zimbabwe’s hope was curdling under Mugabe, who grew intolerant of dissent and often violently so.
+It still took years for the international community to grasp that Zimbabwe’s hope was curdling under Mugabe, who as president grew intolerant of dissent and often violently so.
 Human rights defenders, opposition figures and members of civil society were allegedly beaten and jailed or disappeared.

-In time the West shifted away in dismay, imposing sanctions that the government rails against to this day, blaming them in part for the country’s sorry economic state.
+In time, the West shifted away in dismay, imposing sanctions the government rails against to this day and blames in part for the country’s sorry economic state.
+Some bitter Zimbabweans would point to years of alleged mismanagement and corruption instead.

 It is Zimbabwe’s shattered economy, in fact, that now shows how painfully far the country continues to fall.